IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :SignUpUrl
 ++++++++++

-The relative path URL to which users will be sent for signup.
+The relative path URL to which users will be sent for sign up.
 The default setting is below.

 ``curl -X PUT -d '/dataverseuser.xhtml?editMode=CREATE' http://localhost:8080/api/admin/settings/:SignUpUrl``